 It was a fight from the level of balancing on the brink of war between two nuclear giants, which the world has not seen for decades.
 She revived the suspicions, antagonisms and intrigues characteristic of the Cold War era.

-Starting air strikes in Syria, President Vladimir Putin inspired an indirect war with the United States.
-As a result, the powerful armies of the two countries found themselves in the role of assistants to opposite sides in a multipolar conflict.
-For Moscow, this is a very risky adventure, experts say.
+Starting application aviation strikes in Syria, President Vladimir Putin has instigated a proxy war with the United States.
+As a result, the powerful armies of the two countries found themselves in the role of assistants to the opposing sides in a multipolar conflict.
+This is a very risky adventure for Moscow, experts say.
 “It will be very difficult for them.
-This is difficult in terms of logistics.
-Russians don’t have so many forces, means and capabilities to project power over long distances, ”said Mark Galeotti, an expert on Russian security from New York University.
+It is difficult from the point of view of logistic support.
+The Russians do not have many forces, means and capabilities to project power over great distances, ”said Mark Galeotti, a Russian security expert at New York University.

 Russians in their military campaign in Syria are very dependent on supply routes that require air corridors that pass through Iranian and Iraqi airspace.
 The only alternative is maritime communications coming from the Crimea.
 For such sea transportation at two ends, it takes up to 10 days.
 It is not clear how long Russia will be able to withstand such tensions.

 This and other questions about Russian combat potential and goals come to the center of the stage at a time when Putin is showing unshakable readiness to use military force in his clumsy foreign policy aimed at reviving Russia's status as a world power.
 Speaking in this crusade, he gave new life to the ghosts of the resurgent military power of Russia - from Ukraine to the Baltic states, and from Syria to the Middle East as a whole.